Van Vlaenderen · Research Dossier

 The upper anchor is not a single line but two, both descending from Louis II de Male and both documented using van Vlaenderen as a hereditary surname.

 Victor's line.
 Victor van Vlaenderen's three natural sons — Lodewyc, Janne, and Adam — are directly attested across three charters spanning 1427 to 1447.
 Adam van Vlandren is the last confirmed bearer of the surname in this line, his final attestation being a charter of 18 March 1447 N.S.
 After that date, no further record of any of Victor's sons has been located in any source yet consulted.
-The gap between Adam's last attestation and the lower anchor is approximately 130 years.
+The gap between Adam's last attestation and the lower anchor is more than 130 years.

 This charter does not establish a family connection between the Praet van Vlaenderens and the commoner Van Vlaenderen cluster.
 But it confirms that the two lines were operating in overlapping territory during the gap period, and that the Wessegem seigneurie — the geographic and genealogical anchor of the entire research — remained in van Vlaenderen hands well into the 16th century.